How do you manage costs in your restaurant business? Are you operating as efficiently as you could be?

 In this industry, we know that workers tend to be transient – maybe you have lots of students or temporary workers on your payroll.
 High staff turnover can be a real pain point and loss maker for your business, especially as recruiting and training staff is both time consuming and costly.
 But there are ways technology can help you control this better, and reduce the costs and pain of getting new staff on board.

 If the systems you use are intuitive and easy for all employees to understand, you won’t have to spend as long training them on how to use them in the first place.
 Some retail management systems allow you to set up your POS so it mirrors your menu, making it far simpler for staff to find their way around while also helping to reduce mistakes.
 To simplify training even further, it could pay off to choose a system that uses a logic your staff is already familiar with.
-The LS Retail restaurant solutions, LS First and LS Central, are built on well-known Microsoft technology.
+Our restaurant software is built on well-known Microsoft technology.
 This means new employees can be up and running quickly, as any experience with Microsoft software such as Office or Windows means they already know where to find menus and information in the system.

 Having one enterprise-wide platform, rather than multiple software solutions strung together, also means you only need to train your staff up once.
 This not only saves time and cost but gives you greater flexibility too.
 If you need to move staff from the bar to the restaurant floor, you can do so with ease.
 No extra training required to use a separate system; no time wasted.